 Tomorrow, I set out on my journey to see my brides – past and future, and hopefully somewhere along the line, I will get a chance to meet Rabbi Andrea, my friend, in person. (some technical difficulties this morning prohibited that, but I’m sure going to try to catch up!)
 Andrea was responsible for connecting me to Yelena, who connected me to Sharon, who connected me to Audrey, and on and on we go…I know I’ve said all this before, but it’s all so divine, it’s worth repeating.

-Thank You, G-d, for this blessing.
+Thank You, G-d, for this blessing to officiate his Bar Mitzvah.
 I am, once again, the luckiest girl on earth.